 What are some favorite St Valentine’s Day foods?

 Although traditional Valentine’s Day food items that are exchanged as gifts involve variations of chocolates and confectionery of different kinds.
 These include cookies, candies, sweets and a lot more.
-Valentine’s Day meals that are traditional and common all around the world is rich cuisine that makes it obvious why they fit into the day perfectly.
+Valentine’s Day meals that are traditional and common all around the world feature a rich cuisine that makes it obvious why they fit into the day perfectly.
 Warm to the heart and stomach, they fill up the minds of the couples sharing the meal with love and wholesomeness.
 Some of the favorite dishes are:

 .> Steak with peppercorn sauce: A popular choice for dinner dates and meals that are especially shared.